ishotjr/thingscon-salon/thingscon-salon.md

 TODO: obfuscated spreadsheet fragment

 ### it's Rebble time!
-Note: leveraging the boot server override mentioned earlier, it's now possible to convert all of a user's API endpoints to Rebble Web Services [wit the tap of a button](http://rebble.io/howto/).
+Note: leveraging the boot server override mentioned earlier, it's now possible to convert all of a user's API endpoints to Rebble Web Services [with the tap of a button](http://rebble.io/howto/).
 Users who created a Rebble account before the June 30th deadline were even able to carry over their existing apps.
 A tweet from Eric urging users to sign up before the deadline gave us a significant signal boost, resulting in coverage in most of the major tech blogs.
 And in over 100,000 users tapping on the aforementioned button!!!
 TODO: Stripe customer graph obfuscated by emigi tweet: https://twitter.com/ericmigi/status/1007441782848679936

-## Mobile apps
+## mobile apps
 Note: unlike web services which had a specific expiration date, the mobile apps continue to function for the most part.
 Every major iOS and Android release is met with fear that it may finally render our devices non-functional, but for a platform that "died" two and half years ago, Pebble is doing amazingly well.
 Fitbit were kind enough to release updated versions of the apps which relaxed their reliance on cloud services - and specifically facilitated the backdoor method by which we'd loaded our alternative appstore.
 We had a small setback recently when the Android app was removed from Google Play due to new permission requirements (nobody got the warning emails unfortunately) but we're working with Fitbit to try to get that resolved, and have an archived copy available in the meantime.

 ### Gadgetbridge, Dialer and the Rebble suite
 Note: existing Android app [Gadgetbridge already supports most Pebble functionality](https://codeberg.org/Freeyourgadget/Gadgetbridge/wiki/Pebble), with some intentional limitations due to their focus on privacy.
-We recently acquired [Dialer for Pebble](https://apps.rebble.io/en_US/application/532323bf60c773c1420000a8?section=watchapps), which users have been using as a workaround for an issue displaying caller info on Android 9, in order to continue maintenance and address a few known issues and limitations.
+We recently acquired [Dialer for Pebble](https://apps.rebble.io/en_US/application/532323bf60c773c1420000a8?section=watchapps) - which users have been leveraging as a workaround for an issue displaying caller info on Android 9 - in order to continue maintenance and address a few known issues and limitations.
 Eventually, I envision offering a suite of Rebble enhancements and workarounds to optimize the user experience as various legacy code and functionality runs into barriers.
 The existence of workarounds relaxed the need for ground-up replacement apps, so these have not received much developer attention lately.
 TODO: Dialer for Rebble cap

-## Who made Rebble possible?
+## who made Rebble possible?

 ### Pebble
 Note: Pebble developed a passionate community of users via their Kickstarter, social media, and other outreach efforts.
 Their single greatest achievement, and the reason why Rebble has worked, in my opinion, is their phenomenal developer community, fostered by an amazing developer relations team, unparalleled documentation and examples, delightful dev tools and SDK, and events like the hackathons that I attended, the meetups that I and other "Rockstars" organized, and their legendary annual developer retreats.
+Additionally, their propensity to keep things "open" - for example allowing sideloading of watchfaces and apps, or having screws on the backs of later "OG" Pebbles to facilitate repair - has helped the ecosystem outlive its creators.
 TODO: devrel/docs

 ### Fitbit
 Note: I take every opportunity that I get to thank Fitbit for their ongoing support and cooperation - it's easy to see them as having "killed" Pebble, but really Pebble died on its own, and Fitbit just acquired some choice pieces from what remained.
 And their web services extension, mobile app updates, and ongoing cooperation has made our work at Rebble much easier than it could possibly have been otherwise.
-TODO:
+TODO: pebbleXfitbit

 ### contribs
-Note: I'm not going to name names because there have been dozens upon dozens of contributors along our journey - but every contribution - whether a simple graphical asset, or an entire swath of functionality - is a work of passion, and something for which the entire Pebble community is eternally greatful.
+Note: I'm not going to name names because there have been dozens upon dozens of contributors along our journey - but every contribution - whether a simple graphical asset, or an entire swath of functionality - is a work of passion, and something for which the entire Pebble community is eternally grateful.
 One of my personal favorite things to see with this project is novice devs working with more experienced team leaders to make real, lasting contributions that they can point to and say "I did that!"
 Thanks to everything being open source, we recently had a contribution out of the blue that implements the missing Timeline functionality, which just blew me away!
 TODO: team/contribs

 ### support